best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you are communicating statistical significance it is best practrice to show where a change is statistically significant in a separate cell to the data, ideally using words, for example: ‘Significant at 0.001 level’.

-If it is not possible to use words to describe the statistical significance, you can use shorthand as long as you provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information about presenting information in a key).
+If it is not possible to use words to describe the statistical significance, you can use shorthand.
+To make this accessible you must provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information about presenting information in a key).

 In the past the asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
 Not all screen readers can understand the asterisk symbol and many users of assistive technology can find them difficult to see and understand.
 Using them is likely to fail [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
-Therefore, if it is not possible to use words to describe the statistical significance it is better to use some form of shorthand using letters rather than the asterisk symbol.
+Therefore, if it is not possible to use words to describe the statistical significance you should use some form of shorthand using letters rather than the asterisk symbol.

 ## Structure